the78mole/SolidRun-BMC/README.md

   - [elf2dfuse](https://github.com/majbthrd/elf2dfuse)
   - [dfu-util]((https://dfu-util.sourceforge.net/))

-Somehow, using STM32CubeProgrammer is not able to use DFU to install the firmware.
+Somehow, STM32CubeProgrammer is not able useing DFU to install the firmware.
 It is complaining about some readout protection.
-So we need to use the dfu-util for linux, usually available on many linux distributions.
+Fortunately, dfu-util will to the trick and is usually available from the standard package repo of your linux distro.
+But also compiling it yourself is not the hardest task.

 First is to compile the STM32 project (in Release mode), then